-Mariam Dawood School of Visual Arts and Design is proud to welcome art and design students from all the SAARC countries.
-They are supported by South Asia Foundation and the UNESCO Madanjeet Singh Institute of South Asian Arts [UMISAA].
-Sharing the teaching and learning experience with people from other parts of the world helps build enduring relationships.
-SVAD believes in taking the lead in celebrating diversity through creative inquiry.
+Mariam Dawood School of Visual Arts and Design is proud to host art and design students from all SAARC countries.
+They are supported by the South Asia Foundation and the UNESCO Madanjeet Singh Institute of South Asian Arts [UMISAA].
+Sharing the teaching and learning experience with people from other parts of the world helps build enduring relationships, making BNUSVAD a truly unique institution in the region.